ruben-ilciuc/custom-amplify-auth/README.md

 ## 5. Conclusion

 This should cover the basics for how to create the authentication flow in ReactJS using Amplify.
-The approach presented should be just fine for a start-up or a personal project, but if your application is growing you might need to implement a new flow with a better security.
-Preferred a way where the front-end has no rights to access or modify the tokens.
+The approach presented should be just fine for a start-up or a personal project, but if your application is growing you might need to implement a different flow including a back-end service with better security.
+Favor a way where the front-end has no rights to access or modify the access and refresh tokens.

 Also, as a developer, I like to improve myself.
 So, if you have any suggestions/questions don't hesitate to contact me.